The Walkley Awards for Excellence in Journalism

 This platform recognises journalism produced primarily in an audio format, for radio or digital platforms.

 News & current affairs: This category recognises excellence in news and current affairs journalism produced in audio formats, taking into consideration the immediacy and unique demands of the medium and deadline pressure.
 This award acknowledges the special skills required to present content for radio and digital broadcast, including interviews and podcasts.
 In particular, the judges will reward work demonstrating the best elements of the platform – accuracy, immediacy, incisiveness, research and production skill, originality, public impact and a gripping story.
 Judges will also take into account the time and resources available to the journalist.
 Entries in this category may be a single news report or no more than three related reports on the same subject.
 Series of three related interviews are also eligible for entry.

 Audio Feature: Based on a single story, this category recognises audio feature productions and journalistic research programs focusing on in-depth information, utilising the crafts of storytelling and/or investigative journalism.
 This award acknowledges the unique skills required to present content for radio and digital broadcast, including documentaries and podcasts.
 Judges will recognise excellence in long-form current affairs, highlighting research, impact, storytelling, investigation, analysis and public impact.
-If entrants are submitting a podcast series they must enter a maximum of three episodes and no more than 90 minutes of total audio for the judges to listen to.
+If entrants are submitting a podcast series they may enter a maximum of three episodes and no more than 90 minutes of total audio for the judges to listen to.